bensalcie/flutter_knob/README.md

   steps:
     - Add the FlutterKnob widget to your Flutter project dependencies in your `pubspec.yaml` file.
     - Import the widget into your Dart file using the following import statement:
-      ```dart

       import 'package:flutter_knob/flutter_knob.dart';
-      ```

 ## Usage Example:
-  description: |
+  Description: |
     Here is an example of how to use the `FlutterKnob` widget in your Flutter application.
     The widget supports customizable properties such as size, gradients, marker color, sensitivity, and a custom label.

-  example: |
-    ```dart
+  Example:

         FlutterKnob(
           value: 50.0,
           onChanged: (newValue) {
             print('Knob value changed: $newValue');
           },
           size: 200.0,
           minValue: 0.0,
           maxValue: 100.0,
           outerRingGradient: LinearGradient(
             colors: [Colors.blue, Colors.purple],
           ),
           innerKnobGradient: LinearGradient(
             colors: [Colors.orange, Colors.red],
           ),
           markerColor: Colors.green,
           knobLabel: Text(
             'Volume',
             style: TextStyle(color: Colors.white, fontSize: 18.0),
           ),
         );
-    ```

 ## Parameters:
-  description: |
+  Description: |
     The following table outlines the customizable parameters that control the behavior and appearance of the `FlutterKnob` widget.
 Each parameter has a default value, but all can be modified to fit the needs of your specific implementation.

   parameters:

      value:
         type: double
         description: |
           The current value of the knob, which should be between the `minValue` and `maxValue`.
 It is required for the widget to work properly.
         required: true
       onChanged:
         type: ValueChanged<double>
         description: |
           A callback function that is triggered when the knob's value changes.
 It passes the new value as an argument.
         required: true
       size:
         type: double
         default: 150.0
         description: |
           The diameter of the knob (in pixels).
 This determines the size of the knob on the screen.
       minValue:
         type: double
         default: 0.0
         description: |
           The minimum possible value that the knob can be set to.
       maxValue:
         type: double
         default: 100.0
         description: |
           The maximum possible value that the knob can be set to.
       markerColor:
         type: Color
         default: Colors.greenAccent
         description: |
           The color of the marker that indicates the current value on the knob.
       outerRingGradient:
         type: Gradient
         default: |
           LinearGradient(colors: [Colors.black, Colors.grey], begin: Alignment.topLeft, end: Alignment.bottomRight)
         description: |
           The gradient applied to the outer ring of the knob.
       innerKnobGradient:
         type: Gradient
         default: |
           LinearGradient(colors: [Colors.grey, Colors.black], begin: Alignment.topLeft, end: Alignment.bottomRight)
         description: |
           The gradient applied to the inner knob.
       sensitivity:
         type: double
         default: 0.5
         description: |
           Controls how sensitive the knob is to user input during drag gestures.
 Higher values make the knob more sensitive.
       knobLabel:
         type: Widget
         default: null
         description: |
           An optional widget that can be placed beneath the knob.
 Typically used to display a label, such as "Volume" or "Brightness."

 ## How It Works:
   description: |